-We built a wall!
+We built a wall, a pony wall that is!
 Yep, these two DIYers framed it, hung sheet rock, taped and mudded it, sanded it, textured it, and primed it.
 You can just call us Mr. and Mrs. Bob Villa!
 Step 1 in #ProjectBathroomReno, check!

 But you didn’t come here to read that quick recap.
 You came here to see how we accomplished such feet; or rather yet, how we mucked it up.